 The key is to combine the techniques in a flexible way to improve the quality and confidence of detections.

 The key is to be able to combine the techniques in a flexible way to improve the quality and confidence of detections.
-For example, the following pattern would be flagged: suspicious email received + suspicious PDF attachment opened + process created + communication port opened.
-The sequence shows that something is going on that probably warrants closer investigation.
+For example, the following pattern would be flagged using a blend of techniques:

 Combining user and entity behavior analytics (UEBA) to look at patterns of human behavior, and then applying algorithms and statistical analysis to detect meaningful anomalies from those patterns, would indicate that a phishing attack leading to a potential malware infection is underway.

-Automating the Process
+Automating the Threat Detection Process

 The Cysiv platform has a unique indicator-detection engine that leverages these five detection techniques.
 The engine automatically prioritizes security incidents based on the highest severity detections, focusing attention on the investigation of the most critical detections first, thus streamlining the analyst workload.

-The two-step engine first aggregates logs into indicators to identify suspicious activity.
+The two-stage engine first aggregates logs into indicators to identify suspicious activity.
 An indicator, by itself, is not normally enough to raise an alert or require a response, but it can contribute to a detection.
 This drastically reduces false positives.
 The second step is converting indicators to detections.
 The engine is trigger-based, operating in real time to alert analysts immediately of a suspicious sequence of activity.
 In both stages, the platform uses a blend of detection techniques depending on the situation.
 The approach makes all the difference in ensuring that information is timely and relevant, while also being able to batch process tens of millions of logs an hour.